MichalPietrus/Home-Expense-Manager/README.md

 - Learned basics of CSS and bootstrap / bootstrap grid
 - Started using javascript but learned only very basic things

+About project

+Expense Manager is a web application in which you can plan your expenses.
+You can add incomes, outcomes and also create new categories to which you can allocate types of expenses.
+While doing this project i mostly focused on understanding the grid system, bootstrap and css also learned a lot about spring data and learned a little about javascript

 Link to the site/project:

 https://home-expense-manager.herokuapp.com/